zackrylangford/zackrylangford/README.md

 # Current Projects
 [CloudZack](https://cloudzack.com) and [StitchJournal](https://stitchjournal.com) are my two main projects currently.
-I also recently started playing around with OpenAI and am playing around with the capabilities with my project [August](https://github.com/zackrylangford/openai-chatgpt)
+I also recently started playing around with OpenAI and am playing around with the capabilities with my project [August](https://github.com/zackrylangford/openai-chatgpt).
+I also reflect on life, coding, and pursuing a career in tech at my blog [blog.zackrylangford](https://blog.zackrylangford.com)

 ## [CloudZack](https://cloudzack.com)
 With the goal of empowering users to use cloud technology to its fullest potential, CloudZack was born in 2022.
 CloudZack has recently lauched the StitchJournal application - an innovative app that makes it easy for users to track their progress on stitching projects.
 With other innovative products on the horizon, we're excited to see what the future holds!